EMSL-Computing-and-Data-Operations/science-central-documentation/docs/overview/science_central_quick_start.md

 ### Component Selection Guide

+#### Choose **Proposal Management** when you need to:
+- Submit research proposals and letters of intent (LOI)
+- Track the status of submitted proposals
+- Manage user projects and experiments
+- Schedule experiments and instrument time
+- Access funding and collaboration opportunities
+- View and manage publication requirements

+#### Choose **Data Portal** when you need to:
+- Search and discover scientific datasets
+- Access released datasets from completed projects
+- Browse MONet (Molecular Observation Network) data
+- Download datasets for analysis
+- Explore research data by project, instrument, or researcher
+- Find datasets to enhance your research findings

+#### Choose **Sample Submission (LIMS)** when you need to:
+- Submit sample metadata for laboratory analysis
+- Track sample shipment and analysis status
+- Download metadata templates
+- Manage sample information and workflows
+- Access reviewer tables for sample status

+#### Choose **L7 Enterprise Science Platform** when you need to:
+- Manage laboratory information systems
+- Track samples, projects, and workflows
+- Access comprehensive LIMS functionality
+- Monitor analysis progress and results
+- Manage laboratory inventory and equipment
+- Create and manage experimental workflows

 #### Choose **Circles** when you need to:
 - Collaborate with other researchers
 - Share research findings